 The Orthodox Christian faith considers the family to be a little Church, for it is within the family where real Christian formation takes place.

-With that in mind, His Grace, Bishop Paul of Chicago, has envisioned a faith-based effort to provide resources and support for the "little Church".
+With that in mind, His Eminence, Archbishop Paul of Chicago, has envisioned a faith-based effort to provide resources and support for the "little Church".
 Orthodox Family Life was created to begin fulfilling that vision.

 January 24, 2017 Blessed Xenia of Petersburg №.
 12

 To all Clergy, Monastics, and Faithful in the Diocese of the Midwest Very Reverend and Reverend Fathers and Mothers, Beloved Brothers and Sisters in Christ,

 My first job after earning my Bachelor’s Degree in Psychology in 1976 was as a childcare worker in a home for physically, sexually, and emotionally abused children.
 And after I received my Masters of Social Work Degree in 1980, I worked for four years as a residential caseworker, offering individual therapy with families and children in the same type of setting.
 I saw kids for individual therapy once a week for forty-five minutes, and families twice a month for counseling.
 What struck me by this time is that if children were going to make any behavior gains in their treatment, the other 23 hours of the day were crucial in the home environment they lived in with the child care workers.